-“About the 25th of July, one of those periodical calamitous visitations to which the trans-Mississippi states are liable once in from eight to ten years made its appearance in northern and northwestern Kansas — the grasshopper or locust.
-The air was filled and the fields and trees were completely covered with these voracious trespassers.
+“About July 25, one of those periodical calamitous visitations to which the trans-Mississippi states are liable once in from eight to ten years made its appearance in northern and northwestern Kansas — the grasshopper or locust.
+The air was filled, and the fields and trees were completely covered with these voracious trespassers.
 At one time, the total destruction of every green thing seemed imminent.
 Their course was in a southerly and southeasterly direction, and before the close of August, the swarming hosts were enveloping the whole state.
 The visitation was so sudden that the people of the state became panic-stricken.
-In the western counties — where immigration for the last two years had been very heavy, and where the chief dependence of the new settlers was corn, potatoes and garden vegetables — the calamity fell with terrible force.”
+In the western counties — where immigration for the last two years had been very heavy, and where the chief dependence of the new settlers was corn, potatoes, and garden vegetables — the calamity fell with terrible force.”

 Starvation or emigration appeared to be the only alternatives for the people of the ravaged districts.
 In this emergency, Governor Thomas A. Osborn called a special session of the legislature on September 15, 1874, hoping to find a way to help Kansans survive the calamity and relieve the destitution left by the grasshoppers.
-In his message, the governor gave a list of the counties that had been devastated by the grasshoppers.
-Those most seriously affected were Norton, Rooks, Ellis, Russell, Osborne, Phillips, Smith, McPherson, Rice, Barton, Reno, Edwards, and Pawnee, but in a number of other counties, more or less damage had been wrought.
-The legislature approved $73,000 in bonds to provide aid and a plea for more help went out across America.
-The nation responded to the pleas for aid by sending money and supplies, which were often hauled free of charge by the railroads.
-On the evening of November 19, 1874, a meeting was held in Topeka, at which the “Kansas Central Relief Committee” was organized with Lieutenant Governor E. S. Stover as chairman, and Henry King, editor of the Topeka Commonwealth, as secretary.
-Soon, the railroad companies were transporting aid to the destitute farmers across the state, delivering barrels, boxes, and bales of supplies such as beans, pork, and rice, as well as seed to assist Kansans with the next year’s planting.
-The committee received and disbursed cash to the amount of $73,863.47; besides 265 carloads and 11,049 packages of supplies, the total value of the assistance rendered being $235,108.47.
+In his message, the governor gave a list of the counties devastated by the grasshoppers.
+Those most seriously affected were Norton, Rooks, Ellis, Russell, Osborne, Phillips, Smith, McPherson, Rice, Barton, Reno, Edwards, and Pawnee, but in several other counties, more or less damage had been wrought.
+The legislature approved $73,000 in bonds to provide aid, and a plea for more help went out across America.
+The nation responded to the pleas for aid by sending money and supplies, often hauled for free of charge by the railroads.
+On the evening of November 19, 1874, a meeting was held in Topeka.
+The “Kansas Central Relief Committee” was organized with Lieutenant Governor E. S. Stover as chairman, and Henry King, editor of the Topeka Commonwealth, as secretary.
+Soon, the railroad companies were transporting aid to the destitute farmers across the state, delivering barrels, boxes, and bales of supplies such as beans, pork, rice, and seed to assist Kansans with the following year’s planting.
+The committee received and disbursed cash of $73,863.47; besides 265 carloads and 11,049 packages of supplies, the total value of the assistance rendered was $235,108.47.
 This included 32,614 rations, and clothing for 8,077 men, 9,758 women, and 16,452 children.

 Unfortunately, the locust plague did not end in 1874, as it re-emerged the following April as an even worse plague in counties and states further east.
-The next two years saw more infestations, but they were much less severe than those of 1874 and 1875.
+The following two years saw more infestations, but they were much less severe than in 1874 and 1875.

-In March 1877, the Kansas State Legislature passed an act authorizing township trustees and the mayors of cities not included in any township, when requested in writing by 15 legal voters in such township or city, to direct the road overseers to warn out all able-bodied males between the ages of 12 and 65 years, for the purpose of destroying grasshoppers.
-However, men over the age of 18 years could pay a dollar a day to be exempt from such work, but failure to answer the call or to pay the stipulated amount subjected such person to a fine of three dollars a day.
+In March 1877, the Kansas State Legislature passed an act authorizing township trustees and the mayors of cities not included in any township, when requested in writing by 15 legal voters in such township or city, to direct the road overseers to warn out all able-bodied males between the ages of 12 and 65 years, to destroy grasshoppers.
+However, men over the age of 18 could pay a dollar a day to be exempt from such work, but failure to answer the call or pay the stipulated amount subjected such a person to a fine of three dollars a day.
 When the grasshoppers appeared in the western counties in 1911, there was some talk of reviving this law, but the scourge was not of sufficient magnitude to render it necessary.

 Other states also required people to work.
-In Missouri, the government stated that all able-bodied men between the ages of 16 and 60 to dedicate one or two days per week to plowing and killing locust eggs and larvae and also offered a bounty of $1 a bushel for locusts.
+In Missouri, the government stated that all able-bodied men between the ages of 16 and 60 dedicate one or two days per week to plowing and killing locust eggs and larvae and offered a bounty of $1 a bushel for locusts.
 In Minnesota, Nicollet County paid its citizens $25,053 for delivering 25,053 bushels of slaughtered locusts.
-In Nebraska, the law required that everyone had to work at least two days eliminating locusts at hatching time or face a $10 fine.
+In Nebraska, the law required everyone to work at least two days, eliminating locusts at hatching time or face a $10 fine.
 Other Great Plains states made similar bounty offers.

 As a whole, Kansans refused to be defeated.
-The settlers did their best to stop the hoppers by raking them into piles and burning them but these efforts were in vain because of the sheer numbers of the pests.
-Inventive citizens also built “hopper dozers”, horse-drawn tools that trawled fields, using a steel plate covered in sticky coal tar to scoop and trap locusts from the ground.
+The settlers did their best to stop the hoppers by raking them into piles and burning them, but these efforts were in vain because of the sheer number of the pests.
+Inventive citizens also built “hopper dozers,” horse-drawn tools that trawled fields, using a steel plate covered in sticky coal tar to scoop and trap locusts from the ground.
 They also developed grasshopper harvesters to combat future visitations.

 Between 1873 and 1877, the locusts caused $200 million in crop damage in Colorado, Kansas, Minnesota, Missouri, Nebraska, and other states, covering an area equal to the landmass of California?
-In one year, 12 trillion locusts devastated the Great Plains with the weight of all the bugs in the swarm estimated to be in excess of 27 million tons.
+In one year, 12 trillion locusts devastated the Great Plains, with the weight of all the bugs in the swarm estimated to be more than 27 million tons.

-In the 1880s farmers had recovered enough to be able to send carloads of corn to flood victims in Ohio.
-They also switched to such resilient crops as winter wheat, which matured in the early summer, before locusts were able to migrate.
+In the 1880s, farmers had recovered enough to send carloads of corn to flood victims in Ohio.
+They also switched to such resilient crops as winter wheat, which matured in the early summer before locusts migrated.
 These new agricultural practices effectively reduced the threat of locusts.

-Then, as suddenly as it started, the Rocky Mountain locust began to mysteriously disappear.
-One theory says that plowing and irrigation by settlers, as well as trampling by cattle and other farm animals near streams and rivers in the Rocky Mountains destroyed their eggs in the areas they permanently lived, which ultimately caused their demise.
+Then, as suddenly as it started, the Rocky Mountain locust began to disappear mysteriously.
+One theory says that plowing and irrigation by settlers and trampling by cattle and other farm animals near streams and rivers in the Rocky Mountains destroyed their eggs in the areas they permanently lived, which ultimately caused their demise.
 New agricultural practices also contributed to the species’ downfall.
 Some speculate the plowing of the prairie or a series of wet years disrupted their egg-laying.

 The Rocky Mountain Locust is extinct today.
 The last sighting of one was in 1902.